suharshith2006-afk/user-management-system/README.md

-# User Management Matrix 🗄️⚡
+# User Management System 🆔🛡️

 A live, full-stack database-driven access control system engineered as a centralized identity verification portal.
 Developed with an elegant cyber-dark design system, this platform bridges a highly responsive frontend layout with a cloud-hosted PHP execution engine and a relational MySQL database to achieve persistent data tracking, dynamic session lifecycle controls, and live profile state updates across the web.